-Kelly Gibson is a professional support counsel in the Firm's Banking Group in London.
+Kelly Gibson is a professional support counsel in the Firm's Debt Finance Group in London.

 Kelly's experience includes advising banks in relation to European leveraged finance transactions and general bank lending and was recently named as a "Rising Star" in Thomson Reuters Super Lawyers, London 2013 directory.
 Kelly has spent time on secondment at both J.P.
 Morgan and in the Firm's New York office.

 Represented ABN AMRO, BNP Paribas, CIBC World Markets PLC, ING Bank N.V. and Lehman Brothers International (Europe) as mandated lead arrangers in connection with the €1 billion acquisition of the Van Gansewinkel Group.
 The acquisition was a bolt-on to the existing AVR facility and it involved a debt element of €845 million.